gadgetmies/tiny-backup-box/README.md

-# tiny-backup-box
+# Tiny Backup Box
-A tool for backing up SD cards for devices running OpenWRT inspired by the little-backup-box project.
+A tool for backing up SD cards for devices running OpenWRT based on / inspired by the [Little Backup Box project](https://github.com/dmpop/little-backup-box/).